EdelScripts/hype-tech-point-docker-examples/README.md

 # Docker_examples

-Setup Qbittorrent and Jellyfit using Docker and Ngrok
+Setup Qbittorrent and Jellyfin using Docker and Ngrok